devigrenadine/hotelboooking/README.md

 	Steps
 	1. Download and install a database( mysql 8.0)

-	2. From command line cd to HotelBooking to thrift-server and mvn clean install mvn spring-boot:run
+	2. From command line cd to HotelBooking and mvn clean install mvn spring-boot:run